Mobile wars: Skinny offers cheapest 'endless' data plan - and includes hotspotting

 Spark's endless mobile data pricing

-Spark's Endless Pay Monthly Mobile plans start at $39.99 per month for 3GB of data (roughly, one Netflix movie in high def) at maximum speed; $59.99 for 10GB at max speed and $79.99 for 40GB at max speed.
+Spark's Endless Pay Monthly Mobile plans start at $39.99 a month for 3GB of data (roughly, one Netflix movie in high def) at maximum speed; $59.99 for 10GB at max speed and $79.99 for 40GB at max speed.

-The latter includes Spotify Premium, while the two lower-cost plans offer the option to add-on Spotify Premium at half price.
+The latter includes Spotify Premium, and the two lower-cost plans offer the option to add Spotify Premium at half price.

 Up to four people can join a $99 per month plan with 40GB of data at max speed per person in addition to a subscription to Spotify Premium.